stripe/stripe-ios/README.md

 1. Open Stripe.xcodeproj
 1. Select either the iOS or OS X scheme in the toolbar at the top
 1. Go to Product->Test

-## iOS Example

-Run the "TreatCar" target.
-This is a simple application that lets you order treat cars from an iOS device.

 ## OS X Support